junxit/us-congress-bills-110/bill.md

   >   - **(1)** the filing date of the patent or the application for patent containing the claim to the invention; or
   >   - **(2)** if the patent or application for patent is entitled to a right of priority of any other application under section 119, 365(a), or 365(b) or to the benefit of an earlier filing date in the United States under section 120, 121, or 365(c), the filing date of the earliest such application in which the claimed invention is disclosed in the manner provided by section 112(a).
   > - **(i)** The term claimed invention means the subject matter defined by a claim in a patent or an application for a patent.
-  > - **(j)** The term joint invention means an invention resulting from the collaboration of inventive endeavors of two or more persons working toward the same end and producing an invention by their collective efforts.

 - **(b)** *Conditions for patentability*
   - **(1)** *In general* Section 102 is amended to read as follows: